Awesome

 cp $CONDA_PREFIX/lib/libdevice.10.bc $CONDA_PREFIX/lib/nvvm/libdevice/

-In my case, I also had to link the path to the lib folder in miniconda to LD_LIBRARY_PATH
+You also may have to link the path to the lib folder in anaconda to LD_LIBRARY_PATH

 :